 - Infant-Toddler Trauma-Informed (ITTI) Care Project, a professional development framework to provide training and coaching on trauma-informed care to caregivers in infant/toddler classrooms.

-Rosanbalm recently created a webinar, Self-Care: How to Combat Stress with Resilience During the COVID-19 Pandemic.
-She also shared a resource for people living with domestic violence during stay-at-home orders.
+- Webinar: Self-Care: How to Combat Stress with Resilience During the COVID-19 Pandemic.

 Explore these tips for helping caregivers use co-regulation to support development of self-regulation skills in preschoolers and young children in home settings.